Using a Personal Loan to Pay Off Credit Card Debt

 There are a number of online lenders that offer personal loans.
 Many offer fast decisions on loans, and you can often get funding quickly as well.

 While securing the lowest rates often necessitates a high credit score, there are online lenders that offer personal loans for those with lower credit scores.
-Rates can vary widely from lender to lender, so it’s important to shop around online lenders to find the most competitive offer available to you.
+Rates can vary widely from lender to lender, so it’s important to shop around to find the most competitive offer available to you.
 Be aware that lenders also may charge origination fees.

 Credit Unions

-Another option for getting a personal loan to pay off credit cards is through credit unions.
+Another option for getting a personal loan to pay off credit cards is through a credit union.
 You’ll need to be a member in order to get a loan from a credit union, which means meeting membership criteria.
 This could include working in a certain industry, living in a specific area, or having a family member who is already a member.
 Others may simply require a one-time donation to a particular organization.

 Because credit unions are member-owned nonprofits, they tend to return their profits to members through lower rates and fees.
 Additionally, credit unions may be more likely to lend to those with less-than-stellar credit because of their community focus and potential consideration of additional aspects of your finances beyond just your credit score.